schmaustech/hypershift-blog/README.md

 # kubeconfig
 ~~~

 With the kubeconfig extracted we can use it to see the status of the cluster operators of our new Hypershift cluster.
-At this point though we should be seeing only partial operators being available:
+At this point though we should be seeing only partial operators being available.
+That is the cluster is still in progress of installing.

 ~~~bash
 $  oc get co --kubeconfig=kni21-kubeconfig